What Is Data-Driven Marketing & Why Is It Important?

 Spotify’s use of data-driven marketing epitomises personalisation.

-The most striking feature is perhaps the “Discover Weekly” playlist that renews itself every week with a fresh selection, playing songs compiled by curators based on a particular listener's tastes.
+The most striking feature is perhaps the “Discover Weekly” playlist, which renews itself every week with a fresh selection of songs compiled by curators based on a particular listener’s tastes.

-It listened to millions of data points from songs users listened to, how much time they spent on each track, and even which one they skipped to build a deep knowledge of the users' preferences in music taste.
+It analysed millions of data points from songs users listened to, how much time they spent on each track, and even which ones they skipped, to build a deep understanding of users’ music preferences.

-This hyper-personalisation keeps the users fascinated and eager to be exposed to new music, driving a superior customer experience and loyalty.
+This hyper-personalisation keeps users fascinated and eager to discover new music, driving a superior customer experience and loyalty.

 Starbucks: Brewing Up Customer Loyalty with Data

-Starbucks was able to nail the aspect of data-driven marketing with its mobile application and loyalty program.
+Starbucks nailed data-driven marketing through its mobile app and loyalty program.

-With data from customer purchases and preferences through the application, Starbucks can send personalised offers appealing to each taste and habit.
+By analysing customer purchase and preference data in the application, Starbucks can send personalised offers that appeal to each customer’s taste and habits.

-Whether offering a discount on a favourite drink or new product suggestions regarding past orders, Starbucks' use of data increases customer engagement, drives sales, and makes customers loyal.
+Whether offering a discount on a favourite drink or suggesting new products based on past orders, Starbucks’ use of data increases customer engagement, drives sales, and builds loyalty.

 The Future of Data-Driven Marketing: What’s Next?

-And with the continuous technology change, the prospect of data-driven marketing is continuously changing.
+And with ongoing technological change, the prospects of data-driven marketing are evolving.
 Watch for the following trends:

 Artificial Intelligence and Machine Learning

-AI and machine learning will take data analysis to the next level and give even more profound insights with more accurate predictions.
+AI and machine learning will take data analysis to the next level, providing even deeper insights and more accurate predictions.

 Real-time Personalisation

-With increased speed in data processing, there should be more real-time personalization-marketing messages adapting on the fly based on user behaviour.
+With faster data processing, there should be more real-time personalisation and marketing messages that adapt on the fly based on user behaviour.

 Voice Search and Smart Speakers

-With voice-activated devices rising, marketers must rethink their approach to fit the voice search and audio content.
+As voice-activated devices rise, marketers must rethink their approach to align with voice search and audio content.

 Augmented and Virtual Reality